|

 monthly rent collected is normally remitted to CRA.

-election form (mentioned in (b) above) by January 1st, to
+election form (mentioned in (b) above) by January 1st,

-little or no rental profit.
+budget that shows little or no rental profit.
+The actual net rental income

-Sale of Real
+Sale of Real Estate

-Estate by a Non-resident
+by a Non-resident

 The